TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.18.md

 ---

-For first of all, when ye come together in the church, I hear that divisions exist among you; and I partly believe it.
+For first of all, when you come together in the assembly, I hear that divisions exist among you, and I partly believe it.